Frog (film)

-During the Science Fair, a series of events leads to Suzy eventually learning that Gus can speak.
-In order to help Arlo win (his project is on how frogs communicate), Gus gets to the microphone of the school announcement system and calls for frogs to show up... by the dozens.
+During the science fair, a series of events leads to Suzy eventually learning that Gus can speak.
+In order to help Arlo win (his project is on how frogs communicate), Gus gets to the microphone of the school announcement system and calls for frogs to show up by the dozens.
 The fair turns to pandemonium, but Suzy figures it out and forces Arlo to explain everything.
-She agrees to try kissing Gus, but following the incident at the Science Fair Arlo had let him go near a pond after the two had an argument.
+She agrees to try kissing Gus, but following the incident at the science fair Arlo had let him go near a pond after the two had an argument.
 Arlo & Suzy sneak out & rush to the pond but do not know which frog is Gus, so Suzy begins picking up and kissing all of the frogs.
 After a few minutes of this, the kids are interrupted by an officer sent out to look for them.
 As the police car pulls away, a spot in the pond begins bubbling.

-After Arlo's project is praised by the judges of the Science Fair (they showed up at his house with the trophy and immense praise for his ability to "communicate" with frogs), the family takes he and Suzy out to eat as celebration.
+After Arlo's project is praised by the judges of the science fair, the family takes Arlo and Suzy out to eat as celebration.
 While eating at a local Italian restaurant, a small man comes out onto the stage and says he's going to sing a very special song for two very special people there tonight.
 As he begins singing "That's Amore", both Arlo and Suzy freeze and look up towards the camera, realizing that the kiss worked and Gus is now the man on the stage.

 A sequel to the movie titled Frogs! followed in 1991.